MobilityData/GTFS_Schedule_Best-Practices/index.md

 <figure>
   <a href="http://www.rmi.org/mobility"><img id="rmi-logo" src="/best-practices/images/rmi-small.png" alt="The Rocky Mountain Institute Mobility Transformation" width="240" height="63" border="0" style="height:63px;width:240px;"></a>
-  <figcaption>The GTFS Best Practices Working Group is convened and facilitated by <a href="http://www.rmi.org/ITD">Rocky Mountain Institute</a>, a nonprofit organization transforming global energy use to create a clean, prosperous, and secure low-carbon future.</figcaption>
+  <figcaption>The GTFS Best Practices Working Group is convened and facilitated by <a href="http://rmi.org/ITD">Rocky Mountain Institute</a> (RMI)—an independent nonprofit founded in 1982—transforms global energy use to create a clean, prosperous, and secure low-carbon future.
+It engages businesses, communities, institutions, and entrepreneurs to accelerate the adoption of market-based solutions that cost-effectively shift from fossil fuels to efficiency and renewables.
+RMI has offices in Basalt and Boulder, Colorado; New York City; Washington, D.C.; and Beijing.</figcaption>
 </figure>